hoast/hoast-filter/README.md

 **CLI**

-Not compatible with the CLI tool as it requires a reference to a self specified function.
+`engine` option is not compatible with the CLI tool as it requires a reference to a self specified function.

 **Script**